Arthur Heming

 Arthur Henry Howard Heming (January 17, 1870 – October 30, 1940) was a Canadian painter and novelist known as the "chronicler of the North" for his paintings, sketches, essays and books about Canada's North.

 Career as an artist

 Born in Paris, Ontario and raised in Hamilton, he studied at the Hamilton Art School, then in New York City at the Art Students League with Frank DuMond, and the Old Lyme Art Colony, and in London with the Welsh master Frank Brangwyn.

+Heming painted paintings depicting the fur trade, many for the book The Drama of the Forests.
+He asked the Hudson's Bay Company to include his work in their collection as a contributor to the history of Canadian wilderness exploration.
+Instead, in 1921, the Royal Ontario Museum purchased a selection of these paintings.
+Maclean's Magazine then reproduced them for their covers throughout the early 1920's.